-1. Inserting the effect
+1 Insert the "Blur effect"

-Inserting the blur effect
+Inserting the Blur effect

-Drag the blur effect from the Toolbox into the Timeline.
+Drag the Blur effect from the Toolbox to the Timeline.

 To add images to the blur effect, drag an image object from the Toolbox into the content area, which is located inside the blur effect.
 In the following image selection, you can now select multiple photos by holding down the CTRL key and clicking on the desired images.
 Select open, to insert the images.